frontenddogma/css-optimization-basics/manuscript/operation.md

 The next maintainability pillar to optimize for is to avoid repetition.
 When we think about selectors in terms of _grouped_ selectors (that is, `section` to be different from `section, div`), and when we assume declarations to be written so consistently as to not inadvertently repeat through different spellings (compare `outline: 0` and `outline: none`), there really is only one way to avoid repetition: through avoiding repeat _declarations_.

-Most of the time that makes our style sheets more compact and also more maintainable, because we limit the number of places where we define a particular style.
+Most of the time that makes our style sheets more compact and also more maintainable, because we limit the number of places where a particular style is defined.

 #### Using Declarations Just Once